-The same list of types of lexicographic data (as in Q29) was also used to see which types of data were automatically extracted from corpus data.
+The same list of types of lexicographic data (as in Q29) was used to see which types of data were automatically extracted from corpus data.

-The most commonly used functions are: automatic extraction of of headword list (20.8%), collocations (12.7%) and frequency information (11.3%).
-Extraction of multi-word expressions (8%), dictionary examples (7.5%) and form variants (6.1%) are fairly common too.
+The most commonly mentioned data types are: automatic extraction of headword list (20.8%), collocations (12.7%) and frequency information (11.3%).
+Automatic extraction of multi-word expressions (8%), dictionary examples (7.5%) and form variants (6.1%) are fairly common too.

-Less than 5% apply automatic extraction for patterns (4.7%), neologisms (3.8%), lexical-semantic relations (3.8%), domain information (4.4%), multilingual data from parallel/comparable corpora (3.8%), definitions (3.3%) and audio data from speech corpora (2.4%).
+Less than 5% use automatic extraction for patterns (4.7%), neologisms (3.8%), lexical-semantic relations (3.8%), domain information (4.4%), multilingual data from parallel/comparable corpora (3.8%), definitions (3.3%) and audio data from speech corpora (2.4%).

-Less than 2% apply automatic extraction for knowledge rich contexts and regional varieties.
+Less than 2% use automatic extraction for knowledge rich contexts and regional varieties.